canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 {% include figure.html src="embed/umineko/ep3/229-slam-the-brakes.png" alt="Beato, to Eva Beatrice: ......Umm, well.
 Isn't that enough for the sacrifices of the second twilight? ...Of course, it isn't specified how you kill them, but, umm, ......maybe you shouldn't toy with them any more than that..." %}

 Eva Beatrice of course isn't going to be persuaded so easily.
-"I wonder if I can be cruel in my own pop, cute, style?!" she says---we can perhaps trace the artistic lineages of witches.
-In the art of murder.
+"I wonder if I can be cruel in my own pop, cute, style?!" she says---we can perhaps trace the artistic lineages of murder witches.

 Beato makes some weaksauce attempts to persuade---but "I might have gone too far" is honestly a pretty big step for her!
 She appeals to elegance...